nelzey6/Lenovo-Fan-Control/README.md

 This project is for the Lenovo laptops whose fan failed to be controlled with mainstream fan control applications (e.g. Notebook FanControl, SpeedFan, Fan Control) on Windows.

 However, this project is not a perfect solution for fan control.
-It can only control the fan to spin at the maximum speed and dosen't provide any accurate speed control.
+It can only control the fan to spin at the minimum speed, maximum speed and the normal speed, and dosen't provide any accurate speed control.

+This project has the only simple function of controlling fan.
+If you want more complex functions such as temperature monitoring, fan curves and so on, you can install [FanControl](https://github.com/Rem0o/FanControl.Releases), which is a powerful fan controlling program, and a plugin of it that is [FanControl.LenovoPlugin](https://github.com/jiarandiana0307/FanControl.LenovoPlugin) which is based on this project, to achieve powerful fan control features.

 # Prerequisites